nubenetes/awesome-kubernetes/docs/nosql.md

 - [medium: When to Use MongoDB Rather than MySQL](https://medium.com/@rsk.saikrishna/when-to-use-mongodb-rather-than-mysql-d03ceff2e922)
 - [sysadminxpert.com: Demystifying NoSQL Databases 🌟](https://sysadminxpert.com/demystifying-nosql-databases/)
 - [datastax.medium.com: SQL versus NoSQL: The Pros and Cons](https://datastax.medium.com/sql-versus-nosql-the-pros-and-cons-488d4a7ba92f)
+- [intellipaat.com: NoSQL vs. SQL - Difference between SQL and NoSQL](https://intellipaat.com/blog/nosql-vs-sql-what-is-better/) One has been predominantly used by firms for storing structured data in various forms, while another lets the companies store unstructured and semi-structured data also.
+Which among them is better and more efficient?
+Let’s analyze in this blog!

 ### Couchbase
 * [wikipedia: Couchbase Server](https://en.wikipedia.org/wiki/Couchbase_Server)